-A site-specific O&M manual for the MWH Data Center facility equipment shall be developed and followed.
-Manufacturer's operating instructions and design specifications for the engines, generators, cooling towers, fluid coolers and associated equipment shall be included in the manual.
-The manual shall include the manufacturer's recommended procedures for low-load generator operation.
-The O&M manual shall be updated to reflect any modifications of the equipment or its operating procedures.
-Emissions that result from failure to follow the operating procedures contained in the O&M manual or manufacturer's operating instructions may be considered proof that the equipment was not properly installed, operated, and/or maintained.

 - a.
-The O&M manual for the diesel engines, engine exhaust control equipment, cooling towers, fluid coolers and associated equipment shall at a minimum include: - i.
-Manufacturer's testing and maintenance procedures that will ensure that each individual engine (and engine exhaust control equipment) will conform to the EPA Emission Standards appropriate for that engine (and engine exhaust control equipment) throughout the life of the engine (and engine exhaust control equipment). - ii.
-Normal operating parameters and design specifications. - iii.
-Operating maintenance schedule.

-iv.
-Specification sheet for cooling towers and fluid coolers verifying 0.0005 percent drift rating, water flow, airflow, makeup water rate, and a list of chemicals used to pretreat cooling tower and fluid cooler makeup water.
+A site-specific O&M manual for the MWH Data Center facility equipment must be developed and followed.
+Manufacturer's operating instructions and design specifications for the engines, generators, cooling towers, fluid coolers and associated equipment must be included in the manual.
+The manual must include the manufacturer's recommended procedures for low-load generator operation.
+The O&M manual must be updated to reflect any modifications of the equipment or its operating procedures.
+Emissions that result from failure to follow the operating procedures contained in the O&M manual or manufacturer's operating instructions may be considered proof that the equipment was not properly installed, operated, and/or maintained. - i.
+The O&M manual for the diesel engines, engine exhaust control equipment, cooling towers, fluid coolers and associated equipment must at a minimum include: - A. Manufacturer's testing and maintenance procedures that will ensure that each individual engine (and engine exhaust control equipment) will conform to the EPA Emission Standards appropriate for that engine (and engine exhaust control equipment) throughout the life of the engine (and engine exhaust control equipment). - B. Normal operating parameters and design specifications. - C. Operating maintenance schedule. - D. Specification sheet for cooling towers and fluid coolers verifying 0.0005 percent drift rating, water flow, airflow, makeup water rate, and a list of chemicals used to pre-treat cooling tower and fluid cooler makeup water.

-7. SUBMITTALS
+7. Submittals

-All notifications, reports, and other submittals shall be sent to:
+a.
+All notifications, reports, and other submittals must be sent to:

-Washington State Department of Ecology Air Quality Program 4601 N. Monroe Street Spokane, WA 99205-1295 email: Emissions.inventory@ecy.wa.gov OR AS DIRECTED.
+Washington State Department of Ecology Air Quality Program 4601 N. Monroe Street Spokane, WA 99205-1295

+Or email: emissions.inventory@ecy.wa.gov

+OR AS DIRECTED.

-8. RECORDKEEPING
+8. Recordkeeping